turing-machines/mentals-ai/README.md

 ## max_context: 5

 Do all development tasks in a loop: task by task.
-Save python code you implement into main.py file.
+Save the Python code you implement in the main.py file.
 ```

 ### Short-term memory (experimental)